-Behnaz Shafiei Passion to Ride is Changing Iran’s Public Ban for Women on Motorcycles
+Behnaz Shafiei Working Against Iran’s Public Ban for Women And Motorcycles

 This 26-year-old woman motorcycle and motocross rider is among the first group of female motorcyclists in Iran to have recently obtained official permission to practice on off-road circuits.
 She is also the only Iranian female rider to have done professional road racing.